Essential Tips for Accessible Family Travel

 Avayha, Mackenzie, holding Elijah and Isaiah, and mom Amy meeting a penguin at Tanganyika Wildlife Park

-I volunteered to cover the #7 barrier to special needs family travel: accurate accessibility information.
-As a single mom to ten children, including one with a rare disease, I have learned quite a bit from our journeys!
+I volunteered to cover the #7 barrier to family travel: accurate accessibility information.
+I am a single mom to ten children.
+One of them has a rare disease.
+I have learned quite a bit from our journeys!
 Below, I share accessible travel planning insights that can make travel more accessible for all of us!

-Being a single mother to ten children is no easy feat, but when one of your little ones is terminally ill, the challenges of everyday life can become overwhelmingly complex.
-Despite these challenges, as a mother, my priority has always been to create lasting memories with all my children, ensuring that they experience joy and adventure regardless of our circumstances.
-Traveling with a terminally ill child presents its own set of obstacles, but with careful planning and the right resources, it is indeed possible to embark on memorable journeys that cater to the needs of each family member.
+Being a single mother to ten children is no easy feat.
+When one of your little ones is terminally ill, everyday life can become overwhelmingly complex.
+I face these challenges as a mother.
+My priority has always been to create lasting memories with all my children.
+I ensure that they experience joy and adventure regardless of our circumstances.
+Traveling with a terminally ill child presents its own set of obstacles.
+However, with careful planning and the right resources, memorable journeys are possible.
+These journeys can cater to the needs of each family member.

 The Need for Accurate Accessibility Information

-For families with disabled children, finding accurate accessibility information about destinations is crucial to ensuring a smooth and enjoyable travel experience.
-Planning ahead is key, and I have learned through my own experiences with Elijah’s Baby Bucket List that research is fundamental in making informed decisions about where to go and how to get there.
-Here are some valuable tips for families traveling with a child with a disability on how to find accurate accessibility information about destinations.
+For families with disabled children, it is crucial to find accurate accessibility information about destinations.
+This ensures a smooth and enjoyable travel experience.
+Planning ahead is key.
+Through my experiences with Elijah’s Baby Bucket List, I have learned that research is fundamental.
+It helps in making informed decisions about where to go and how to get there.
+Here are some valuable tips for families.
+These tips help when traveling with a child who has a disability.
+They guide you in finding accurate accessibility information about destinations.

 Tips for Finding Accessibility Information

-Elijah and Dog being presented a honorary Docent coin form Paul Ward “Chappie” abord the USS Midway San Diego
+Elijah and Dog being presented a honorary Docent coin form Paul Ward “Chappie” aboard the USS Midway San Diego

 Online Resources: